rsanchez/json/system/user/addons/json/README.md

 entry_date
 edit_date
 expiration_date

-Plus all of the custom fields associated with that channel
+Plus all of the custom fields associated with that channel.
 ```

 #### json:entries Parameters